SBecraft/aws-bootcamp-cruddur-2023/journal/week0.md

 &NewLine;
 &nbsp;

-## Publish Files to GitHub
+## Publish Files to GitHub Using ClI

-To publish files or folders to GitHub from Terminal:
+To publish files or folders to GitHub using CLI within Bash terminal:
-1. Terminal should read:
+1. Make sure to be in your repository directory in the terminal:
 ```sh
 /workspace/repo-name
 ```